linge006/FittingToxicokineticModels/README.md

 Download the 6 .R files and start running from "Organisms_ToxKin.R".
-The .csv and .txt contain toxicokinetic data for Earthworms, Gammarus Pulex and Folsomia candida as well as the simulated datasets.
+The .csv and .txt contain toxicokinetic data for _Eisenia fetida_, _Gammarus Pulex_ and _Folsomia candida_ as well as the simulated datasets.